denisecase/pro-analytics-ai/backend/D_storage_layer/raw_docs/pro-analytics-01/03-repeatable-workflow/04a-activate-and-run-python-script.md

-# 04a-activate-and-run-python-script.md
+# 🔵 04a-activate-and-run-python-script.md

-This page explains how to run a Python file in VS Code.
+This page explains how to run a Python file (`.py`) in VS Code.
 When we run a Python file directly, we run it as a Python script.
 Scripts are useful for clear, modular code that we can import into other files and/or schedule to run on a regular basis.

+## Important Note

+Use this only when your project runs **Python script (`.py`)** files.
+If your project only has Jupyter notebooks (`.ipynb`) files, you will not need this.

 ## Before Starting